cda-tum/fiction/README.md

 `fcn_gate_library` is required to do so.
 The command `cell` does exactly this, where the `-l` option indicates the gate library to use. `-l 0` represents [QCA-ONE](https://ieeexplore.ieee.org/document/7538997/) which is the default setting, `-l 1` refers to [ToPoliNano](https://topolinano.polito.it/)'s gate library for iNML circuits.
 Note that only `exact` can be used in the moment to create layouts mappable to iNML.
-Suggested parameters are `exact -xinbs topolinano3`.
+Suggested parameters are `exact -xinbs columnar`.
 Cell-based layouts are also saved in stores which can be accessed by typing `store -c`.
 Due to significantly larger size of cell layouts compared to gate layouts, the `print -c` command to write layouts to the terminal should be used carefully.
 See [SVG export](#svg-export) instead.